 Other measures to guarantee privacy

-Besides by default not using any PII, Adhese has a number of other measures in place to guarantee compliance with GDPR and ePrivacy.
+Besides, by default not using any PII, Adhese has several other measures in place to guarantee compliance with GDPR and ePrivacy.

 - Even when consent is given, Adhese does not log any PII, so users will never be identifiable in any log files.

 - If consent for a unique identifier for one day is given, that cookie ID will be logged as a hash with sufficient collision to make sure the original cookie ID can never be identified.
 The ID is used for reporting unique browsers over one day.